 - Verbal: name-calling, put-downs, threats, spreading rumours, making rude or stereotypical comments about one’s culture, ethnicity, sexual orientation, gender, race, and/or religion

-- Physical: hitting, poking, pinching, chasing, shoving, damaging personal property
+- Physical: hitting, kicking, poking, pinching, chasing, shoving, damaging personal property

 - Sexual harassment: uninvited and unwanted sexual touching, making sexual remarks about someone’s body, spreading rumours about someone’s sexual reputation